marcusoftnet/marcusoftnet.github.io/_posts/2007-08-27-baby-for-real.md

 ultra-sonic scan and got to know a lot:

 - There is one - there are a lot of twins in the family but that is up to another family member to handle as it seems
 - It is a healthy person - and no we haven't found out sex on it yet
-- It was a quite astonishing experience - i couldn't imagine that they move around that much.
+- It was a quite astonishing experience - I couldn't imagine that they move around that much.
 We saw leg movements, hand waves and even a full turn.
 I have though about gymnast but can't figure out who of Elin and me that came from.

 So now we know that we can stay in our apartment for a while and that everything is alright so far.
 A great relief.